 The renovation and cedar-clad outdoor living room addition on our Norwood house project is complete!

 In the first phase, of this multi-phased renovation project, we focused on re-designing the awkward layout of the kitchen, the disconnection to the rear yard, and we put infrastructure in place to support the future master bedroom suite phase on the second story.
 The deck now becomes an outdoor living room, perfect for summer backyard barbecues and lounging under the stars.

 Most older homes in Chicago lack an aesthetically pleasing and functional connection to the back yard.
 The Norwood house was no exception.
-The existing, afterthought of a back porch was removed, and in its place, we designed a multi-functional outdoor living room deck that connects seamlessly with the light-filled kitchen and cozy family room space.
+We removed the existing back porch was removed and replaced with a multi-functional outdoor living room deck that connects seamlessly with the light-filled kitchen and cozy family room space.

 While it was ideal to have a solid cedar wall and railing on the west side of the deck, we opted for a more open solution using cable railing on the stairs and guardrail near the backyard.
 Cable railings provide higher visibility and makes a deck feel more open to the outdoors.
 We sourced a custom stainless steel post and cable rail system from InLine Design in Seattle, WA.
 The cable railing combined with the natural beauty of the cedar creates a streamlined, unobtrusive look.

 The original u-shaped kitchen was impractical with a lot of unusable space, making it clunky to maneuver around.
 Our solution was to design a more functional, user-friendly kitchen layout.
 We relocated the sink to a newly installed kitchen island, creating a gathering spot for casual dining and opening up a whole new visual for designated dishwashers.